 ‘The Missing Parrot’ by Claire McArdle tells a story about Bundoora Homestead Art Centre.
-During renovations in the late 1990s, a workman dropped a hammer through the stained glass ceiling destroying the centre where there was a picture of a parrot.
-The parrot design was not replaced as they couldn’t remember what type of parrot was there.
-Instead they added a red geometric design to the centre of the glass ceiling.
-Claire McArdle made this work at Bundoora Homestead Art Centre while artist-in-residence for the ‘Under Construction’ exhibition in 2016.
-The work consists of three second-hand hammers that have been hand carved into birds that are local to the area in Bundoora.
+A workman dropped a hammer through the stained glass ceiling destroying the centre of the glass ceiling that featured an image of a parrot.
+The parrots were not replaced and it was never restored to its original condition.
+Instead they added a red geometric design to the centre of the glass ceiling that remains today.
+Claire McArdle made this body of work at Bundoora Homestead Art Centre while artist-in-residence for the ‘Under Construction’ exhibition in 2016.
+The work consists of three second-hand hammers that have been hand carved into birds that are local to the Bundoora area.

 Claire McArdle trained as a jeweler at RMIT University, completing her honours degree in 2011.
 In 2016 she won the National Contemporary Jewellry Award at the Griffith Regional Art Gallery.
 In 2014 she completed a residency at the Icelandic Textile Centre and in 2017 exhibited her work in Melbourne, Munich and Estonia.
 Her work is held in numerous collections including: RMIT University, Toowoomba Regional Art Gallery and Bluestone Collective, Melbourne.